Dora Baynham (1899-1978)

 They had four children: Betty Dora was born in 1921, Geoffrey Marshall on 4th May 1924 and twins Malcolm Howard and Joyce Vera on 14th June 1928.

-The 1939 Register shows Dora and Howard, who would both now be 40 years old, living at 7 Tew Park Road in Handsworth, Birmingham with their four children – Betty (18); Geoff (15), working as an apprentice printer; Malcolm and Joyce (both 11), at school.
-Howard is now a Foreman Electrical Fitter.
+The 1939 Register showed Dora and Howard, both now 40 years old, living at 7 Tew Park Road in Handsworth, Birmingham with their four children – Betty (18); Geoff (15), working as an apprentice printer; Malcolm and Joyce (both 11), at school.
+Howard was now a Foreman Electrical Fitter.

 Howard died at Birmingham in 1953, aged 54.